-Many artists have covered this song, including Hall and Oates, The Platters, 38 Special, and The Beach Boys.
-The only other version to chart was by Chubby Checker and Bobby Rydell.
-Their version hit #21 in 1962.
+Many artists have covered this song, including Hall & Oates, The Platters, 38 Special, and The Beach Boys.
+The only other version to chart was by Chubby Checker and Bobby Rydell; their rendition hit #21 in 1962.

 The Hall & Oates version, released in 1983, was accompanied by an exceptionally campy video that got a lot of airplay on MTV, which launched in 1981.
 When we asked Daryl Hall why they covered the song

 , he said that he was in a rockabilly phase at the time and wanted to do a rockabilly Christmas song.